thosgood/this-weeks-finds/markdown/101-151/week106.md

 > And this is C~6,0~.
 >
 > If you do the same trick for the bioctonions, quateroctonions and
-> octooctonions, you get other Clifford algebras\... but I'll leave the
+> octooctonions, you get other Clifford algebras... but I'll leave the
 > question of *which ones* as a puzzle for the reader.
 If you need some
 > help, look at the "Footnote" in ["Week 105"](#week105).
 >